seanpmaxwell/Typescript-Best-Practices/README.md

 <a id="documenting-code"></a>
 ### Documenting code

-> Documenting the model-layer well saves us a lot of time from constantly have to look in our database-manager for relationship-info.
+> Documenting the model-layer well saves us a lot of time from constantly having to look in our database-manager for relationship-info.

 #### Terminology
 - **model-layer:** is an architecture-layer for describing/handling the shape of database-tables.